SERVIR-Amazonia/suriname-training/mangrove-mapping/03_Classification.md

 <img src="../images/mangrove/T5_3_06.png" vspace="10" width="1000">
 </p>

-We can apply a kernel to obtain a smoother map and filter pixels by higher values than 0.7 (>70% probability).
+We can apply a kernel to obtain a smoother map, and then filter pixels by higher values than 0.7 (>70% probability).

 ```javascript
 //Create kernel